RyanLucas3/Numerical-Simulations/README.md

 Enough of the philosopy of simulations though!
 Here is an outline to the code base:

-**System_A**: System A is a univariate system, where we simply simulate one-dimensional time series with autoregressive dependence.
+**System A**: System A is a univariate system, where we simply simulate one-dimensional time series with autoregressive dependence.
 Half way through the simulated     dataset, the process switches from an AR(1) with a mean of 2 and an autoregressive coefficient of 0.1 to an AR(2) with a mean of 10 and autoregressive              coefficients of 0.2 and -0.5 respectively.

+**System B**: System B is a multivariate system, where we simulate various multivariate time series which take the form of [VAR systems](https://en.wikipedia.org/wiki/Vector_autoregression).
+Once again, the properties of the system change part way through the dataset.
+In this case, however, the change occurs both in the autoregressive behaviour (how each time series relates to itself), but also in the interactions between variables.

+**System C**: System C is a stochastic process where we simulate a random walk to mimic a stock price.
+In this case, we simulate an actual financial market crash to occur mid-way through the dataset, effectively partioning the dataset into "boom" and "bust" periods.

+Examples of variables simulated from each of the 3 systems are displayed below.
+We ran 10000 of these experiments and summarised the results in the paper.

 ![fig1](https://user-images.githubusercontent.com/55145311/147833359-95068b7b-aee2-4782-8f71-4c6ac9ac6577.png)